Vadodara: Water supply

 An average of 53.2 million gallon (240 million litres) of water per day, or 38 gallon (190 litres) per person per day is provided the city daily to meets its daily water requirement.
 The water supply is provided by the water works department of the municipal corporation along with other agencies like the Sardar Sarovar Narmada limited who directly supply water to VMC which is looked after the Gujarat Pollution Control Board, the Gujarat Water Supply and Sewerage Board, and the Water and Sanitation Management Organization.
 The city receives its drinking water supply from 16 high rise water tanks and one busting station located within the city.

-The Sardar Sarovar Dam which is the one of the drinking water source for city, had halted supply temporarily after receiving complains about the high sulphur content Narmada river, but was restarted again after a few days.
-The other sources of water are the Mahi River for which the water is obtained from French well which has naturally purified water through layers of sand.
-The Ajwa Sarovar is another source of drinking water, the water of which is filtered at Nimeta Water Purification Plant.
+The Sardar Sarovar Dam which is one of the drinking water sources for the city, had halted supply temporarily in 2019 after receiving complains about the high sulphur content from the Narmada river, but the water supply was restarted again after a few days.
+The other sources of water are the Mahi River for which the water is obtained from a French well that has naturally purified water through layers of sand.
+The Ajwa Sarovar is another source of drinking water and is filtered at Nimeta Water Purification Plant.